Timinator2000/Algorithm_X/12 - your turn/02 - kakuro solver.md

 ![Kakuro Example 1 Summary](Kakuro2.png)
 <BR>

-It might be helpfu to keep a copy of the original Kakuro 3x3 grid considering the output needs all elements of the 3x3 grid, including the proper values for the 4 empty cells.
+It might be helpful to keep a copy of the original Kakuro 3x3 grid considering the output needs all elements of the 3x3 grid, including the proper values for the 4 empty cells.

 # Tougher Input to Parse